You see it every day. But how much do you know about your mane? Here are 20 surprising facts about your hair to learn!

 19. The idea that hair continues to grow after death is a myth.

-20. Hair and ethnicity can be determined by a hair’s cross-section.
+20. Ethnicity can be determined by a hair’s cross-section.
 For example, Asian hair is round, European is oval, and Black hair is flat.
+Gender cannot be determined by a hair sample, though.